 Everest Summit Lodges has redefined trekking and touring in the Nepal Himalaya with eight high-quality lodges.
 Pangboche is located literally at the lap of the Ama Dablam mountain (6865 mts), often described as one of the most beautiful mountain on earth!
 The scenic surrounding, Everest to the north, Ama Dablam, Thamserku, Kangtaiga to the east, the Kongde range to the south and the Imjatse river flowing through the wide fertile valley all combine to make this village a truly special place.
 This quaint lodge is located right in the middle of all this glory.

 The Himalayan Hotel is located in the Pheriche region of Nepal.
 This small hotel caters specifically to those whom are trekking to the peaks of Mount Everest.
 Due to its remote location, it is expected that it provides all the basic necessities needed on a trek of this nature.
-Each room boasts the basic elements needed to ensure a goodnights rest pre-trekking, which includes a bed, and an attached bathroom.
+Each room features the basic elements needed to ensure a goodnights rest pre-trekking, which includes a bed, and an ensuite bathroom.

 Stay at the Mother Earth Guest House.
 This guest house offers basic facilities with private room and common bath/toilet.